danfuzz/lactoserv/doc/configuration/4-built-in-applications.md

 An application which responds to all requests with an HTTP "redirect" response.
 This application accepts the following configuration bindings:

-* `acceptMethods` &mdash; Common configuration option, but in this case the default is `['delete', 'get', 'head', 'patch', 'post', 'put']`.
 * `statusCode` &mdash; Optional HTTP status code to respond with.
 If not specified, it defaults to `301` ("Moved Permanently").
 * `target` &mdash; The base URL to redirect to.
 This is prepended to the partial